-Proposals No. 2-4: The number of votes cast FOR (or in favor of the proposal) must exceed the number of votes cast AGAINST the proposal.
+Proposals No. 2-3: The number of votes cast FOR (or in favor of the proposal) must exceed the number of votes cast AGAINST the proposal.
 Only those votes cast FOR or AGAINST a proposal will be counted to determine the results of the vote.
 Abstentions and broker non-votes will not count as votes cast.

-Your vote on Proposals No. 3 and 4 are advisory, meaning they will not be binding on the Board of Directors or the Company; however, the Board will review the voting results and take them into consideration when making future decisions regarding executive compensation and the frequency with which the advisory stockholder vote on executive compensation should be conducted.
+Your vote on Proposal No. 3 is advisory, meaning it will not be binding on the Board of Directors or the Company; however, the Board will review the voting results and take it into consideration when making future decisions regarding executive compensation and the frequency with which the advisory stockholder vote on executive compensation should be conducted.